TUNE INTO OUR PODCAST 'BEYOND THE SMILE' ON SPOTIFY OR APPLE PODCASTS LISTEN NOW

 Somaries, Dublin

-Obviously, you can't change your genes, so it's important to monitor your smile and mention any changes you may have noticed to your orthodontist.
-Crowded, crooked and misaligned teeth can impact your dental hygiene, so getting potential orthodntic issues addressed early is the best course of action to take to help protect your smile and prevent oral disease.
+Obviously, you can’t change your genes, so it’s important to monitor your smile and mention any changes you may have noticed to your orthodontist.
+Crowded, crooked and misaligned teeth can impact your dental hygiene, so getting potential orthodontic issues addressed early is the best course of action to take to help protect your smile and prevent oral disease.

 The Benefits of Orthodontic Treatment

-- Good appearance, great smile and improved self esteem
+• Good appearance, great smile and improved self-esteem

-- Straight teeth are easier to clean reducing the risk of decay and gum disease
+• Straight teeth are easier to clean, reducing the risk of decay and gum disease

-- Re-arranging teeth to improve the bite
+• Rearranging teeth to improve the bite